 Be sensible and think about just how much money you can actually afford to spend.
 Don’t forget that Christmas is coming and you may have loved ones expecting gifts.
 Make sure you’ve put aside enough for Tiny Tim’s Lego Mario set!

 Oh… and consider this.
 Maybe.
 Just maybe.
-You don’t have to buy anything. 😮
+You don’t have to buy anything this year. 😮

-2. Make a list of plugins you want
+2. Make a list of plugins you really want

-eg. “I would really like the Soundtoys 5 collection, oeksound soothe 2, and Kilohearts Toolbox ULTIMATE.
+eg. “I would really like the Soundtoys 5 collection, oeksound soothe 2, and Kilohearts Ultimate.
 Plus maybe a nice creative delay if it comes up.”

 Having a good idea of what you want and need before the sales really kick in is a good way to stop yourself from just splurging on the first great offers that appear.
 It’s also a valuable exercise just to think about what you really need… might turn out it’s less than you thought.